eqnguyen/apex-ocr-common/README.md

 [contributing]: #contributing

 We legit have no idea what we're doing, so please go ahead and submit a PR.
-Also just generally I don't anticipate many people using this, so if you have any other contributions in mind, do the same, as this is currently very rough.
+Also we don't generally anticipate many people using this, so if you have any other contributions in mind, do the same, as this is currently very rough.

 ## License